carpentries-incubator/geospatial-python/_episodes/10-zonal-statistics.md

 teaching: 40
 exercises: 20
 questions:
-- "How to compute raster statistics on different zones delineated by a vector data?"
+- "How to compute raster statistics on different zones delineated by vector data?"
 objectives:
 - "Extract zones from the vector dataset"
 - "Convert vector data to raster"